 The GI Bill is a vital component of our nation’s veteran transition program.
 The University of Denver provides both the resources necessary to understand the different funding options and full counseling on the GI Bill works with other programs.
 See the information below and contact us if you have any questions.

-The Post 9/11 GI Bill has an annual tuition and fees payment cap of $21,184 per academic year for attendance at a private university.
+The Post 9/11 GI Bill has an annual tuition and fees payment cap of $22,805 per academic year for attendance at a private university during the 2017/18 academic year.
 The University of Denver participates in the Yellow Ribbon Program to help cover additional costs.
-With a University contribution of $2,500 matched by the VA, students eligible for the Post 9/11 GI Bill at the 100% level have a tuition and fee cap of $26184 for the 2015-2016 school year.
+For the 2017/18 academic year the University of Denver will contribute $5,000 to eligible students in Yellow Ribbon Program, the VA will then match that contribution for an additional $5,000 in educational benefits.

 COMPLETE THE VA ONLINE APPLICATION

 Complete the VA application at VA Educational Benefit Application (VONAPP) as soon as possible.
 This is the step that may take the longest to process.
 Once you have received your DD214 from the military you are able to apply for you benefits even if you have not selected a college.